-SENS Clinic Joins Hands with Bollywood's Favourite Acupuncturist Dr. Jewel Gamadia | Business
+SENS Clinic joins hands with Bollywood's favourite Acupuncturist Dr. Jewel Gamadia | Business

-Brings health wellness magic of Bollywood into Delhi New Delhi, Delhi, India NewsVoir SENS Clinic, a state-of-the-art dermatology clinic and benchmark in Age management solutions in the national capital, is proud to announce its partnership with Dr. Jewel Gamadia, a leading alternative medicine expert and a name that is synonymous with beauty to Bollywood A-listers.
+SENS Clinic, a state-of-the-art dermatology clinic and benchmark in Age management solutions in the national capital, is proud to announce its partnership with Dr Jewel Gamadia, a leading alternative medicine expert and a name that is synonymous with beauty to Bollywood A-listers.

 - Country: